flatironinstitute/finufft/docs/error.rst

   11 general allocation failure
   12 dimension invalid

 When ``ier=1`` the transform(s) is/are still completed, at the smallest epsilon achievable, so the answer should be usable.
 For any other nonzero values of ``ier`` the transform may not have been performed and the output should not be trusted.
-However, we hope the value of ``ier`` will help narrow down the problem.
+However, we hope that the value of ``ier`` will help narrow down the problem.

 FINUFFT sometimes also sends error reports to ``stderr`` if it detects faulty input parameters.

-If FINUFFT is reporting errors, segfaulting, or has unusually long run times, we recommend setting ``opts.debug`` to 1 or 2, and checking the text output of the various stages.
-With a debug setting of 2 or above, when ``ntrans>1`` a large amount of text can be generated.
-To diagnose problems with the spread/interpolation stage, similarly setting ``opts.spread_debug`` to 1 or 2 will print even more output.
-Here the setting 2 generates a large amount of output even for a single transform.
+If you are getting error codes, please reread the documentation for your language, then see our :ref:`troubleshooting advice <trouble>`.